 Semiconductor suppliers are addressing these requirements with ICs specially enhanced for these purposes.
 For example, Toshiba's TB9083FTG is designed specifically for functional safety applications as a fail-safe pre-driver.
 Optimizations in process technology enable smaller packages and the use of less material, for example with the MOSFETs from Diodes (PowerDI3333-8) with a package size of around 3mm × 3mm at 40V.
 Reduced bias currents in drivers and a lower switch-on resistance (RDSon) in the MOSFETs increase efficiency, which reduces power loss and heat output.
 New packaging technologies with top-side cooling and increased heat dissipation contribute to simpler heat management, which increases the resilience of the IC.
 To minimize noise emissions and EMI problems, all suppliers implement functions such as PWN and slew rate control depending on the drivers.

 More and more system-related functions are integrated into the semiconductor modules to facilitate implementation in the circuit.
-This includes current measurement and integrated current amplifiers (CSA) as well as protection and diagnostic functions such as data import via SPI for easier status detection and end-of-life estimation, for example with the L9907 from STMicroelectronics.
+This includes current measurement and integrated current amplifiers (CSA) as well as protection and diagnostic functions such as data import via SPI for easier status detection and end-of-life estimation.
 Functions such as auto-restart and latch-off also allow for testing and restart after an error.
 Suppliers also provide simulation tools such as Infineon's "Toolbox" to help developers with implementation.

 Different Integration Levels for Different Requirements